Prominent Indian politician accused of role in wife's death

 "I have taken note of the filing of this preposterous charge sheet & intend to contest it vigorously," he said on Twitter.

-His statement came amid reports that police in the Indian capital had filed what's known as a charge sheet against him, accusing him of abetting what they say was his wife's suicide.
-CNN has not confirmed those reports.
+His statement came as police in the Indian capital confirmed to CNN they had filed what's known as a charge sheet against him, accusing him of abetting what they say was his wife's suicide.

 Tharoor, who in 2006 was a candidate for the job of UN Secretary General, married Sunanda Pushkar in 2010, and the two made a high-profile couple.